-During the Christmas period, employers and HR managers can face a minefield of challenges.
+During the Christmas period, employers and HR managers can face a minefield of challenges, especially while keeping the team engaged.
 Starting mid-December, and sometimes earlier, businesses are prone to low employee engagement levels.
 In a survey of 3000 workers, it was found that starting the 9th of December, 26% of employees would have lost their focus, building up to leave only 7% of them maintaining focus on the final Friday before Christmas.

 This comes as no surprise when everyone is busy planning their holidays, shopping for gifts, and trying to figure out what to cook for Christmas dinner.

-If you’re wondering why you should care about employee engagement levels, think about how employee engagement can affect retention and turnover.
-Less engaged employees are more likely to look for a job elsewhere, and once they do, they’re not only costing your company time and effort, but you’re paying for it in cash!
-SHRM cite on their website an insightful statistic from “Work Institute” to shed light on how much employee turnover actually costs a company.
-Taking into account expenses such as fees of recruiting agencies, temporary replacement employees and lost productivity, companies will end up paying about one-third of a workers annual earnings upon their departure.
+If you’re wondering why you should care about employee engagement levels, think about how team engagement can affect retention and turnover.
+The less team engaged are the more likely to look for a job elsewhere, and once they do, they’re not only costing your company time and effort, but you’re paying for it in cash!
+SHRM cites on their website an insightful statistic from “Work Institute” to shed light on how much employee turnover actually costs a company.
+Taking into account expenses such as fees of recruiting agencies, temporary replacement employees, and lost productivity, companies will end up paying about one-third of a worker’s annual earnings upon their departure.

 All this leads to the holiday season, one of the times during the year when employers & HR managers themselves can fall into the trap of disengagement, let alone the disengagement employees feel.

 Think of your business for just a minute.
 Do you have HR policies set specifically for the holiday season, or do you treat it like any other time of year?
 Are there guidelines on what is acceptable within your business during the holidays, or are there blurred lines?
 Will your team appreciate your procedures, or will you upset them without noticing?
 Also, are you aware of engagement levels after your employees return from their holidays?